 Hi Dr, Ben etc.,

-If you've got heaps of them there body bags maybe you could bring some over to cart the rubbish out of the camp in at the end of the meet.
-Or would that be wasting the bags?
-Not suggesting that you should cart the rubbish but the bags could be useful for that
+If you've got heaps of them there body bags maybe you could bring some over to cart the rubbish out of the camp in at the end of the meet. :idea: Or would that be wasting the bags? :?: Not suggesting that you should cart the rubbish but the bags could be useful for that :wink:

 Cheers,